Geography of Norway: Flora

-Natural vegetation in Norway varies considerably, as can be expected in a country having such variations in latitude.
+Natural vegetation in Norway varies considerably, as can be expected in a country with such variation in latitude.
 There are generally fewer species of trees in Norway than in areas in western North America with a similar climate.
 This is because European north–south migration routes after the ice age are more difficult, with bodies of water (such as the Baltic Sea and the North Sea) and mountains creating barriers, while in America land is contiguous and the mountains follow a north–south direction.
-However, recent research using DNA-studies of spruce and pine and lake sediments have proven that Norwegian conifers survived the ice age in ice-free refuges to the north as far as Andøya.
+Recent research using DNA-studies of spruce and pine and lake sediments have proven that Norwegian conifers survived the ice age in ice-free refuges to the north as far as Andøya.

 Many imported plants have been able to bear seed and spread.
-Less than half of the 2,630 plant species in Norway today actually occur naturally in the country.
+Less than half of the 2,630 plant species in modern Norway are native species.
 About 210 species of plants growing in Norway are listed as endangered, 13 of which are endemic.
 The national parks in Norway are mostly located in mountain areas; about 2% of the productive forests in the country are protected.

-Some plants are classified as western due to their need for high humidity or low tolerance of winter frost; these will stay close to the southwestern coast, with their northern limit near Ålesund.
-Some examples are holly and bell heather.
-Some western species occur as far north as Helgeland (such as Erica tetralix), some even as far as Lofoten (such as Luzula sylvatica).
+Some plants, such as holly and bell heather, are classified as western due to their need for high humidity or low tolerance of winter frost; these will stay close to the southwestern coast, with their northern limit near Ålesund.
+Plants classified as eastern need comparatively more summer sunshine, with less humidity, but can tolerate cold winters.
+These will often occur in the southeast and inland areas: examples being Daphne mezereum, Fragaria viridis, and spiked speedwell.
+Some eastern species common to Siberia grow in the river valleys of eastern Finnmark.
+There are species which seem to thrive in between these extremes, such as the southern plants, where both winter and summer climate is important (such as pedunculate oak, European ash, and dog's mercury).
+Other plants depend on the type of bedrock.

-The mild temperatures along the coast allow for some surprises.
-Some hardy species of palm grow as far north as Sunnmøre.
-One of the largest remaining Linden forests in Europe grows at Flostranda, in Stryn.
-Planted deciduous trees, such as horse chestnut and beech, thrive north of the Arctic Circle (as at Steigen).
+Mild temperatures along the coast allow for some hardy species of palm grow as far north as Sunnmøre.
+One of the largest remaining Linden forests in Europe grows at Flostranda, in Stryn Municipality.
+Planted deciduous trees, such as horse chestnut and beech, thrive north of the Arctic Circle (as at Steigen Municipality).